61st Street–Woodside station: Later years

 The city government took over the IRT's operations on June 12, 1940.
 The IRT routes were given numbered designations in 1948 with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
 The route from Times Square to Flushing became known as the 7.
 On October 17, 1949, the joint BMT/IRT operation of the Flushing Line ended, and the line became the responsibility of the IRT.
 After the end of BMT/IRT dual service, the New York City Board of Transportation announced that the Flushing Line platforms would be lengthened to 11 IRT car lengths; the platforms were only able to fit nine 51-foot-long IRT cars beforehand.
 The platforms at the station were extended in 1955–1956 to accommodate 11-car trains.
 However, nine-car trains continued to run on the 7 route until 1962, when they were extended to ten cars.
 With the opening of the 1964 New York World's Fair, trains were lengthened to eleven cars.

 In 1981, the Metropolitan Transportation Authority (MTA) listed the station among the 69 most deteriorated stations in the subway system.
+Although the adjacent LIRR station was renovated in the 1990s, the subway station remained in poor shape.
+By the late 2010s, the 61st Street station was in poor condition; one newspaper reported that the station had issues with falling debris, rust, and peeling paint.
+The escalator leading up from 61st Street to the mezzanine, which had been installed around 2000, was one of the least reliable escalators in any subway station in Queens.

-As part of the 2015–2019 Capital Program, the MTA would renovate the 52nd, 61st, 69th, 82nd, 103rd and 111th Streets stations, a project that has been delayed for several years but is slated to begin in mid-2020.
-Conditions at these stations were among the worst of all stations in the subway system.
+As part of the 2015–2019 Capital Program, the MTA announced plans to renovate the 52nd, 61st, 69th, 82nd, 103rd and 111th Streets stations, a project that had been delayed for several years.
+Conditions at these stations were reported to be among the worst of all stations in the subway system.
+Work on the 61st Street station would include ADA upgrades; track, staircase, and platform replacement; and structural and waterproofing improvements.
+Trains would continue serving Woodside in both directions throughout construction, with each track taken out of service in turn, though this meant express service on the Flushing line would be curtailed such that all trains would make all stops between Queensboro Plaza and 74th Street–Broadway.
+Construction began in June 2023, with work on the express track slated to be completed in January 2024.
+However, additional structural repairs caused completion of this work to be delayed until June 2025; the express track then reopened and work began on the Manhattan-bound platform and local track, shifting all station operations to the Flushing-bound platform.
+The work also included replacing 650 ft of track.
+As of October 2025, escalator replacement and renovation of the Manhattan-bound platform are slated to be completed in early 2026.
+A detailed timeline for reinstatement of express service west of 74th Street has not yet been announced.